Every presentation is a conversation and every conversation is an opportunity to be kind. Kkind to ourselves and kind to those we are speaking with.

 If you see your presentation as an inconvenience, distraction or something beyond your ability, you are being unkind to yourself and your audience.

-If you see your audience as predators and yourself as prey, your insensitivity will be the source of great anxiety to you.
+Seeing your audience as predators and yourself as prey, your perspective will be the source of great anxiety to you.

 If you convince yourself that your audience know far more than you, then you are being cruel to yourself before you utter a word.

-Be kind to yourself by seeing your presentation as an opportunity to make a tangible difference to the personal lives of your audience and everything will change.
+Be kind to yourself .
+Start by seeing your presentation as an opportunity to make a tangible difference to the personal lives of your audience and everything will change.
+See it a having a good conversation.

 “If you change the way you look at things, the things you look at change.”
 Wayne Dyer